jjbankert/hass_chatgpt/README.md

 # Notice: Project Discontinued
 This project will no longer be maintained.
 The [responding services](https://www.home-assistant.io/blog/2023/07/05/release-20237/#services-can-now-respond) feature in Home Assistant's 2023.7 release enables me to use the [OpenAI Conversation integration](https://www.home-assistant.io/integrations/openai_conversation/) for all my personal use cases.

+Thanks to everyone who responded with issues, pull requests and on the Home Assistant community thread.

 See further down for the original documentation.

 I'll show here how you can modify [Example 2: Single Automation](#example-2-single-automation) to use the new native feature.
 It's overall much simpler than before, which is nice.
 The only tricky thing is figuring out the `agent_id`.
 Go to developer tools -> services -> `conversation.process`.
 In the UI mode, select your OpenAI conversation agent from the Agent drop-down, and then switch to YAML mode to see the id.